Small Business Taxes & ManagementTM--Copyright 2018-2022, A/N Group, Inc.

 Sole Proprietorship or Other Entity?

 How you do business makes a difference here.
 Payments for the services of a child under age 18 who works for his or her parent in a trade or business are not subject to social security and Medicare taxes if the business is a sole proprietorship or a partnership in which each partner is a parent of the child (i.e., your and your spouse are both members of an LLC and there are no other members).
 In addition, the payments are not subject to federal unemployment tax (FUTA) if the child is under 21.
 In any other situation, the payments are subject to FICA and Medicare taxes as well as FUTA.

 For example, Kristin works for her father's LLC that's owned by her father and uncle.
 The ownership by the uncle means the partnership doesn't qualify and her wages are subject to FICA and Medicare.

 FICA and Medicare taxes aren't insignificant.
 There are two portions--the employer's portion is 7.65% of his or her salary; the employee's portion is a like amount.
 Since we're looking at a family situation, the total cost to the family is 15.3% of the salary.
 Half of that (the employer's portion) is deductible.
 However, even if you're in the 40% bracket (federal and state), the out-of-pocket cost will be a little over 9%.
 On $5,000 of salary that would be about $460.
 If you're in a lower tax bracket your out-of-pocket would be higher because the deduction is worth less.
 If you have multiple businesses and at least one is operated as a sole proprietorship and your child is under 18, consider having the sole proprietorship employ the child, if possible.

 Computing the Tax Savings

 Tax savings result from the switching of income from a high bracket (yours, presumably) to a low bracket (your child's).
 While that's true most of the time, it's not unheard of for a business owner to sustain losses that put him or her in a low bracket, so it pays to check.
+That can vary from year to year.